mikalv/msgr/docs/bridge_status.md

 - **Operational blockers**: No code exists to log into or speak the XMPP protocol yet.

 ## Telegram
-- **Code status**: There is an MTProto-aware daemon in `bridge_sdks/python/msgr_telegram_bridge` that wraps Telethon.
-Login, session persistence, outbound messaging, and inbound update forwarding are implemented, but ack handling is currently a no-op and we still lack coverage for media/file transfer flows.
+- **Code status**: The MTProto daemon in `bridge_sdks/python/msgr_telegram_bridge` now records message identifiers and issues Telethon read acknowledgements when the backend publishes `ack_update`.
+Login, session persistence, outbound messaging, and inbound update forwarding are implemented, but rich media/file transfer is still deferred.
-- **Missing work**: Implement read-receipt tracking for `ack_update`, flesh out media handling, and exercise the Telethon adapter with live integration tests plus runtime configuration management.
+- **Missing work**: Flesh out media handling, test acknowledgements against channels/supergroups, and exercise the Telethon adapter with live integration tests plus runtime configuration management.
-- **Operational blockers**: Requires Telethon dependencies and API credentials; until ack/media gaps are closed we risk message duplication or missing content.
+- **Operational blockers**: Requires Telethon dependencies and API credentials; without media support we will drop attachments on the floor.

 ## WhatsApp
 - **Code status**: Only protocol interfaces and session helpers exist in